secretagentan/exercise-w04d02-fs-js/readme.md

 Read in the data from `students.txt` and create a Weekly Check-in file.

 Instructors should meet with 4 students a day.
-Display each day of the week followed by 4 students nams.
+Display each day of the week followed by 4 student names.

 Save the file as `checkins.md`